wakaleo/serenity-bank/README.md

-#
- BDD In Action Online Banking Sample Project
+# BDD In Action Online Banking Sample Project

+## Introduction

 This sample project is used as part of the [BDD/TDD Masterclass](https://johnfergusonsmart.com/programs-courses/bdd-tdd-clean-coding/) run by [John Ferguson Smart](https://johnfergusonsmart.com/programs-courses/bdd-tdd-clean-coding/).
 It is a simple application that simulates the core of an online banking system.

-The project uses [Maven 3](https://maven.apache.org), Java 8, [Cucumber JVM](https://cucumber.io/) and [Spock](http://spockframework.org/).
+The project uses [Maven 3](https://maven.apache.org) or [Gradle](https://gradle.org/), Java 8, [Cucumber JVM](https://cucumber.io/) and [Spock](http://spockframework.org/).
 You will only need to install Java 8 and Maven 3 - the other dependencies will be downloaded as part of the build process.
 You will also need Git and a GitHub account, both to clone the repository and to navigate between different exercises.
 If you are new to Git and GitHub, we recommend the [Github Desktop application](https://desktop.github.com).

+## Setting up the project

 To get started, clone this project either from the command line or via your Git client:
 ```